phpro/grumphp/README.md

 ## Demo
 <img src="https://github.com/phpro/grumphp/wiki/images/demo.gif" alt="demo" width="100%" />

+## Warning

+GrumPHP will overwrite existing hooks unless you run `composer install` with `--no-plugins` or `--no-scripts`.
+Be sure to backup your hooks before you try to install GrumPHP.

 ## Installation

 *If you are trying to install GrumPHP on Windows: please read the windows pre-install section.*